-- Complaints should be filed within thirty (30) days after the complainant becomes aware of the alleged violation. - An investigation by the Dean of Students shall follow the filing of a complaint.
+- Complaints should be filed as soon as possible after the event takes place, preferably within thirty (30) days after the complainant becomes aware of the alleged violation. - An investigation by the Dean of Students shall follow the filing of a complaint.
 This process offers an informal, but thorough investigation affording all interested persons and their representatives, if any, an opportunity to submit evidence relevant to the complaint. - A written determination as to the findings and the validity of the complaint, and a description of the resolution, if any, shall be issued to the complainant no later than ten (10) days after filing of the complaint. - The complainant may request reconsideration of the case in instances where he/she is dissatisfied with the investigation, findings or resolution of the Dean of Students.
-This

-- request should be made to the Dean of Students within five (5) days of receipt of the determination. - In the instance that the complainant should request a reconsideration of the findings, the request will be submitted to the Judicial Appeals Committee for review.
+This request should be made to the Dean of Students within five (5) days of receipt of the determination. - In the instance that the complainant should request a reconsideration of the findings, the request will be submitted to the Judicial Appeals Committee for review.